filipefernandes007/ruth-json-rpc-bundle/README.md

 About
 -----

-RuthJsonRpcBundle is a [Filipe Fernandes](https://github.com/filipefernandes007/ruth-json-rpc-bundle) initiative.
+RuthRpcBundle is a [Filipe Fernandes](https://github.com/filipefernandes007/ruth-json-rpc-bundle) initiative.

 Reporting an issue or a feature request
 ---------------------------------------